model-checking/kani-verifier-blog/_posts/2022-12-21-easily-verify-your-rust-in-ci-with-kani.md

 ## How to use the Kani GitHub action

-If you have a [Rust Cargo](https://doc.rust-lang.org/cargo/) project in a GitHub repo, using the Kani CI action is as simple as adding it to your `ci.yaml` file.
+If you have a [Rust Cargo](https://doc.rust-lang.org/cargo/) project in a GitHub repo, using the Kani CI action is as simple as adding it to your GitHub Actions workflow file.
 Your Kani checks will appear as part of the same workflow as your existing tests, as shown in this [s2n-quic](https://github.com/aws/s2n-quic) CI report:

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/kani-in-s2n-quic-ci.png" alt="s2n-quic CI report showing both tests and Kani proofs verified on a pull request" />